stugrul/offer-service/README.md

   "validUntil": "2018-10-10"
 }

-To post an offer an Offer object needs to be sent to http://localhost:8082/offers
+To advertise an offer POST an Offer object to http://localhost:8082/offers

 To Retrieve all offers simply do GET http://localhost:8082/offers